 The first thing would, of course, be your budget.
 Most contractors will have their pricing listed on their website, but if not, it wouldn’t hurt to still book a call with them to find out.
 However, don’t base your decision entirely on your budget.
 You may get on a call with someone and discover that you both fit amazingly well, but their pricing may be outside of your budget.
 If that’s the case and you don’t want to spend more than your budget allows, at least you know now that you really enjoyed speaking with them, and you’ll be able to hire them once your income increases.

-There are some tools and systems that will make communication and processes between you and your team members so much easier.
+There are some tools and systems that will make communication and processes between you and your team members so much easier, especially if your team will consist of people working remotely from all over the country (or world!).

 LastPass is a password vault that will save your login information anywhere.
 You can also share that information with someone else without them ever actually having your password, which is ideal if you need a team member to have access to an account of yours.